lavalink-devs/youtube-source/README.md

     # WARNING!: UNDERSTANDING WHAT IT DOES.
 MISCONFIGURATION WILL HINDER YOUTUBE-SOURCE'S ABILITY TO WORK PROPERLY.

     # Write the names of clients as they are specified under the heading "Available Clients".
+    clientOptions:
       WEB:
         # Example: Disabling a client's playback capabilities.
         playback: false
         videoLoading: false # Disables loading of videos for this client.
 A client may still be used for playback even if this is set to 'false'.
       TVHTML5EMBEDDED:
         # Example: Configuring a client to exclusively be used for video loading and playback.
         playlistLoading: false # Disables loading of playlists and mixes.
         searching: false # Disables the ability to search for videos.
 ```

 ## Available Clients